Political culture of France

 The political culture in France, as of the beginning of the 21st century, can be summed up by the people's main expectations for governments to ensure a degree of social welfare.
 France exhibits labour protections and democracy with a multiparty system dominated by conservative, social-liberal and social democratic forces, with a strong influence of nationalist, socialist, and Green parties.
 Coalition governments are uncommon, similar to the United Kingdom.

-The system of government of France is a semi-presidential one, even though it may be seen as presidential since the legislative elections usually happen after the presidential elections which allow a president to hold a legislative majority, thus the President of the Republic has many powers.
-Some parties, such as La France Insoumise, qualify the actual system as a "presidential monarchy".
+The system of government of France is a semi-presidential one, even though it may be seen as presidential since the legislative elections usually happen after the presidential elections, which allows a president to hold a legislative majority, thus the President of the Republic has many powers.
+Some parties, such as La France Insoumise, qualify the system as a "presidential monarchy."

 As the President has many powers and is elected directly, all eyes are turned on him/her and s/he is usually held accountable.
-The President of the Republic is usually unpopular, due to the fact that s/he is often seen as accountable, and strikes, or sometimes the establishment of movements against the governments, are common.
+The President of the Republic is usually unpopular, because s/he is often seen as accountable, and strikes, or sometimes the establishment of movements against the government, are common.